How to Draw Polygons in PowerPoint with Shapes

 A polygon is traditionally a plane figure that is bounded by a closed path, composed of a finite sequence of straight line segments (i.e., by a closed polygonal chain).
 These segments are called its edges or sides, and the points where two edges meet are the polygon’s vertices (singular: vertex) or corners.
 An n-gon is a polygon with n sides.
 The interior of the polygon is sometimes called its body.
 A polygon is a 2-dimensional example of the more general polytope in any number of dimensions.

-Said that, we can create simple polygons in PowerPoint or complex polygon images.
-We will see here just the case where we can insert regular polygons in PowerPoint like an hexagon with 6 edges or a simple triangle in PowerPoint.
-The triangle for example can help us to create nice pyramidal diagrams in PowerPoint.
+Said that we can create simple polygons in PowerPoint or complex polygon images.
+We will see here just the case where we can insert regular polygons in PowerPoint, like a hexagon with 6 edges or a simple triangle in PowerPoint.
+The triangle, for example, can help us to create pyramidal diagrams in PowerPoint.

 There are many different classifications for polygons and polygon shapes.
 You can find some polygons and convexity categories, like: